- Reducing the need to travel

-In an attempt to maintain this trend and speed up progress in delivering strategic cycle routes in Exeter, Devon County Council used money made available through the Department for Transport’s Emergency Active Travel Fund to deliver several temporary improvements.
+In an attempt to maintain this trend and speed up progress in delivering strategic cycle routes in Exeter, Devon County Council used money from government’s Emergency Active Travel Fund to deliver temporary improvements.
 These included modal filters (which closed roads to car/van traffic, but remained open to pedestrians, cyclists and buses), widened footways, and helped establish quieter and safer corridors along cycle routes.
-In addition, pedestrianisation schemes, parking suspensions and new cycle parking were delivered in several locations across the County.
+In addition, pedestrianisation schemes, parking suspensions and new cycle parking were delivered.

 Following public consultation and the announcement of a second instalment of funding, work has continued to refine and build upon these improvements.
-Measures that received a negative response will be removed, and other temporary measures will be made permanent or trialled for an extended period, allowing further consultation and monitoring.
+Measures that received a negative response will be removed, and other temporary measures will be made permanent or trialled for an extended period.

 10.5.3 Goal TC – Alternatives to Private Car Use Are Available Alongside Measures to Make Car-Use Less Attractive

-Congestion charging (where drivers pay a fee to enter a congestion zone) and low emission zones (that restrict access to the most polluting vehicles) – received higher support (62%).
-Assembly members were concerned about how these could be implemented fairly across Devon in ways that would not disadvantage people living in rural areas who had a greater reliance on private cars for mobility.
-Many members also suggested that the focus for generating funds should be from tourist users rather than locals who, they believed, already supported significant infrastructure for visitors.
+Congestion charging (where drivers pay a fee to enter a congestion zone) and low emission zones (that restrict access to the most polluting vehicles) received support from 62% of the Assembly.
+Its members wanted these implemented in ways that did not disadvantage people living in rural areas who have a greater reliance on private cars.

 T23.
 Investigate the concept and mechanisms of a Tourist Levy, including careful consideration of its impact on local businesses.